-- N The board should present a fair, balanced and understandable assessment of the company's position and prospects. - O The board should establish procedures to Pages 52 to 60, manage risk, oversee the internal control framework, and determine the nature and extent of the principal risks the company is willing to take in order to achieve its long-term strategic objectives.
+- N The board should present a fair, balanced and understandable assessment of the company's position and prospects. - The board should establish procedures to manage risk, oversee the internal control 52 to 60, framework, and determine the nature and extent of the principal risks the company is willing to take in order to achieve its long-term strategic objectives.